Click on any image

 These are some older photos of general views looking south-east.

-People often ask if 197 aerial photography's equipment ever affect wildlife.
+People often ask if 197 aerial photography's work ever affects wildlife.

 The answer is always a clear and unequivocal no.

 In this view as well as ducks, swans and seabirds all swimming happily to and fro under the camera you can also see on the left where a hippo just submerged and the wake of a playful dolphin on the right, just under the bridge.

 OK.
 Tell the truth.
 The bit about the ducks was a fib.